 Talk to your physician so you can make an informed, careful decision about how to eliminate your heavy cycles.
 Let us help you.

-Adolescent gynecology is a distinct sub-specialty with a focus on caring for girls from birth to young adulthood for all reproductive needs.
-In young girls, problems can include rashes, frequent urinary tract infections or early pubertal development.
+Adolescent gynecology is a distinct sub-specialty focusing on caring for all reproductive needs of girls from birth to young adulthood.
+In young girls, problems can include rashes, frequent urinary tract infections, or early pubertal development.

 BIRTH CONTROL & CONTRACEPTION

-It is our goal to help you make informed decisions about contraception and what works best for you and your body.
+Our goal is to help you make informed decisions about contraception and what works best for you and your body.

 Birth control is not a one-size-fits-all scenario.